-- Practice safe driving techniques: No matter your level of experience with operating a motorized vehicle it’s always good to know how to regain control of your vehicle if you happen to slide due to snow or ice build-up on the road.
+- Practice Safe Driving Techniques: No matter your level of experience with operating a motorized vehicle it’s always good to know how to regain control of your vehicle if you happen to slide due to snow or ice build-up on the road.
 When you are approaching a turn, slowly begin to brake before you turn your steering wheel.
-If you feel yourself sliding, gently release your foot off the gas pedal and be sure to turn your wheel the direction you want your vehicle to go.
+If you feel yourself sliding, gently release your foot off the gas pedal and be sure to turn your wheel in the direction you want your vehicle to go.

 At Trubicars, we recognize and encourage our students to remember that driving is a big responsibility, and it is your duty as an operator of a motorized vehicle to ensure that you remain safe and responsible behind the wheel.
 If you are looking for more information on How to Safely Drive in Snowy Conditions, check out the Trubicars website!G License

 Book G2 Test